 Fig 1.
-Gerrit Dou, An Interior with Young Violinist, 1637, oil on panel, arched top, 31.1 x 23.7 inches, National Gallery of Scotland, Edinburgh, NG 2420 father.^[2] Dou's father, however, would have been about fifty years old in 1635, and the scholar in this painting appears significantly older than that.^[3] The bearded old man wears a tabard, a traditional housecoat commonly worn in the seventeenth century by lawyers, scholars, and ecclesiastics.
-His black skullcap probably indicates that Dou intended him as a religious scholar.^[4] Although the book on the table is visibly open to page 61 and contains chapter heads set off in the margins, its precise contents are illegible.
+Gerrit Dou, An Interior with Young Violinist, 1637, oil on panel, arched top, 31.1 x 23.7 inches, National Gallery of Scotland, Edinburgh, NG 2420

+Martin identified the model for the scholar as Douwe Janszoon, the artist's father.
+Dou's father, however, would have been about fifty years old in 1635, and the scholar in this painting appears significantly older than that.
+The bearded old man wears a tabbaard, a traditional housecoat commonly worn in the seventeenth century by lawyers, scholars, and ecclesiastics.
+His black skullcap probably indicates that Dou intended him as a religious scholar.
+Although the book on the table is visibly open to page 61 and contains chapter heads set off in the margins, its precise contents are illegible.
 The handwriting of the scholar's letter is similarly blurred, yet Dou took great measures to distinguish the textual character of the book and letter by varying his brushwork.